nonunknown/crashcreator/README.md

     - 3.2 beta 4 - Standard

 # WARNING
-early alpha - means not playable... yet!
+alpha - means not playable... yet!

+### Alpha 0.9.3 - The Level Editor update
+    - Added all buttons refering to tools
+    - Added 15 differents paths for toad village
+    - Added crate editor
+    - Changed the editor managing system
+    - levels now can go upwards and downwards

 ### Alpha 0.9.2 - The 2nd BIG Crash update
     - Added a performance like state machine to player